 She also sources YouTube and podcasts to extract the most up-to-the moment resources for her courses, which simply cannot be replicated in textbooks.

-One such source is the podcast “How I Built This,” which deep-dives into businesses launched by entrepreneurs from Chipotle to Instagram.
-A self-described fan of the NPR podcast, Dr. Santos connects these real-world stories of successes and struggles with key concepts or theories in her courses.
+One such source is the NPR podcast “How I Built This,” which deep-dives into businesses launched by entrepreneurs from Chipotle to Instagram.
+A self-described fan of the program, Dr. Santos connects these real-world stories of successes and struggles with key concepts or theories in her courses.

 She also collaborates with Rowan’s Center for Innovation and Entrepreneurship, with whom she is a faculty partner.
 The Center supports budding entrepreneurs throughout the university by hosting guest speakers and offering competitions, events and workshops.
 Without missing a beat, RCIE has delivered its programming online since the pandemic.
 Dr. Santos connects her course content to the people and workshops offered by RCIE.